 In spite of this eerie reputation, Kehoe House remains among the most popular hotels in Savannah, haunted and otherwise.
 Perhaps travelers to Savannah are willing to deal with some crippling fear in order to have an "authentic" experience.

-Hamilton Turner Inn began as a family home in the late 18th, for Savannah local Samuel Pugh Hamilton.
+Hamilton-Turner Inn began as a family home in the late 18th century, for Savannah local Samuel Pugh Hamilton.
 Its second name comes from its sale to a man named Dr. Francis Turner, who bought the property at Mr. Hamilton's estate sale.

 The inn has been haunted for almost as long as it has existed.
 Samuel Hamilton's children reportedly mentioned having seen ghosts to their parents shortly after the house was completed.
 The parents didn't believe them, but while the Hamiltons' spirits seem to have departed the house after they lived and died there, the original specters remain.

 As far as the source of the haunting, stories vary, but most people agree that one ghost takes the form of a Civil War soldier, perhaps one who was buried where the house ended up being built, or who was wounded nearby and collapsed somewhere near the property before he died.
 No modern-day guests have suffered terrible fates, aside from the reported hauntings that occur on a semi-regular basis.Continue to 5 of 9 below.